iterative/dvc.org/static/docs/commands-reference/add.md

 2. When not using `--recursive` a DVC stage file is created for the top of the directory (`dirname.dvc`), and every file in the hierarchy is added to the DVC cache (unless `--no-commit` flag is added), but these files do not have individual DVC files.
-Instead the DVC file for the directory has a corresponding file in the DVC cache containing references to the files in the directory hierarchy.
+Instead the DVC-file for the directory has a corresponding file in the DVC cache containing references to the files in the directory hierarchy.